PredixDev/predix-seed/README.md

 ```
 // Example UAA Configuration
-$scope.site = 'https://predixuaa.ges-apps.ice.ge.com';  // The location of your UAA server.
+$scope.site = 'https://predixuaa.grc-apps.svc.ice.ge.com';  // The location of your UAA server.
 The /oauth/token routes will be added by predix.oauth.
 $scope.clientId = 'app';                                    // Your app id that you registered with Cloud Foundry.
 $scope.redirectUri = $location.absUrl();                    // Where the UAA server should redirect the user on successful login.
 Typically, the last page the user was visiting.

 ```
-The px-oauth directive will store the token in Session Storage which can be passed with each data source request in the `Authorization` header.
+The px-oauth directive will store the token in Session Storage and will pass it with each data source request in the `Authorization` header.
+The interceptor is registered with $http automatically.

 ### Deploying
 To create a dist build run the following command from inside of your projects root directory: